The New Apostolic Revival . . . ?

 by Terry L. Craig

-Do I believe God still speaks to people today?
+Does God still speak to people today?
 Yes.
-Do I believe He confers gifts and ministries upon people today?
-Yes I do.
-But I also believe that much of what has been said and done in recent years has been done in the flesh, not the Spirit.
+[See article on this.]
+Does He still confer gifts and ministries upon people today?
+Yes.
+But much of what has been said and done in recent years has been done in the flesh, not the Spirit.

 I remember seeing some of these men and women many years ago when they seemed to burn with zeal for the Lord.
 Was there a time when, like Gideon, they heard God and obeyed?
 My heart hurts to think of how they have fallen!
-They revel in their own greatness, compromise without accountability, and like Gideon, they have become ensnared by a thing of their own making!
-Can they still walk with the Lord?
-Some, may be removed from public ministry, but they can still be part of the Body of Christ if they are willing to humble themselves and repent.
+They reveled in their own greatness, compromised without accountability, and like Gideon, they have become ensnared by a thing of their own making!

 If you are someone who is disgusted by the Las Vegas-style show that overtook parts of the church and possibly took you for a wild ride . . . it’s good you’ve come to your senses, but you probably need to repent as well.
 Any con man will tell you it’s difficult to cheat an honest person.
 If you steeped in it for years . . . you need a bath.
 Let your mind be renewed in Jesus Christ, not in yet another “new” teaching.